Why Join a Clinical Trial?

 What if I change my mind after I join?

-Participating in a clinical trial is 100% voluntary.
-Participants can choose to leave a trial at any time for any reason – or for no reason at all.
+Taking part in a clinical trial is 100% voluntary.
+Participants can choose to leave a clinical trial at any time for any reason – or for no reason at all.